gschmutz/bigdata-spark-workshop/07a-spark-iceberg/README.md

 |2026-04-03 15:18:49.759|4018939087453753958|1164668163188701807|overwrite|s3a://flight-bucket/iceberg/airports/metadata/snap-4018939087453753958-1-48b85f13-5a8a-428f-a2d4-f9e12d16aa05.avro|{spark.app.id -> app-20260403145823-0001, added-data-files -> 2, deleted-data-files -> 1, added-records -> 54025, deleted-records -> 54024, added-files-size -> 2551951, removed-files-size -> 2374368, changed-partition-count -> 1, total-records -> 81194, total-files-size -> 3698474, total-data-files -> 3, total-delete-files -> 0, total-position-deletes -> 0, total-equality-deletes -> 0, engine-version -> 3.5.3, app-id -> app-20260403145823-0001, engine-name -> spark, iceberg-version -> Apache Iceberg 1.10.1 (commit ccb8bc435062171e64bc8b7e5f56e6aed9c5b934)}|
 +-----------------------+-------------------+-------------------+---------+------------------------------------------------------------------------------------------------------------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 ```

+> **What you should see:** Two snapshot rows — the initial `append` and a new `overwrite` from the MERGE.
+The overwrite snapshot's summary shows `added-data-files -> 2`, `deleted-data-files -> 1`, `added-records -> 54025`, and `deleted-records -> 54024`, confirming that the affected partition file was rewritten with the upserted rows.

+> **What just happened?** Iceberg's MERGE INTO rewrote the file containing the affected row ("00A") and created a new snapshot.
+Unlike Delta Lake's append-only JSON log, Iceberg updates the manifest entry for the rewritten file — the old manifest becomes part of the previous snapshot only, while the new snapshot references both the surviving old files and the newly written ones.
+This immutable snapshot-per-operation model is what allows Iceberg to serve concurrent reads from a previous snapshot while a write is in progress on the same table.

 Let's use SQL to query the Iceberg table either using `spark.sql()`